 The capacity of this multi-functional building is up to 1500 attendees and “outside the markets hours” it serves also as a cultural venue for various performances, concerts, festivals and even conferences.
 Sundays are usually dedicated to various social and cultural events like design and flea markets introducing artists and designers or craftsmen.

-This place also conceals two cafes, a grocery shop, a cooking school and a soda water manufacturer.
-Let us pick at least two: Dobre&Dobré Cafe, with old Bratislava atmosphere and special “good” concept driven by civic association Vagus – some waiters are homeless people and this is part of the project of bringing them back to a normal life.
-And the culinary school of civic association Jem iné, (expressing the approach “I eat different things”), offering cookery courses with focus on healthy food.
+This place also conceals a cafe, a grocery shop, a cooking school and a soda water manufacturer.
+For example, the culinary school of civic association Jem iné, (expressing the approach “I eat different things”) offers cooking courses with focus on healthy food.
 It is a part of the worldwide Food Revolution Foundation of Jamie Olivier.

 STREET FOOD PARK